Bellevue-based TerraPower gets $80 million federal grant to develop next-generation nuclear power plant

 A partnership agreement with X-energy calls for Energy Northwest to assist with licensing the design, and if the Washington site is viable, “Energy Northwest expects to own and operate the plant, with the output provided to our public power partners to meet future retail load,” said a statement released by Energy Northwest,

-Energy Northwest is a joint operating agency formed by the Washington state legislature in 1957, and is now a consortium of 27 Washington public utility districts and municipalities that have more than 1.5 million customers.
+Energy Northwest is a joint operating agency formed by the Washington state Legislature in 1957, and is now a consortium of 27 Washington public utility districts and municipalities that have more than 1.5 million customers.

 Generating nuclear power does not produce the carbon emissions that drive climate change, and that has given it a boost in an era when some states, including Washington, are requiring utilities to phase out plants that produce greenhouse gas pollution.
 But the U.S. nuclear industry is dominated by aging plants, some of which have closed because they can’t compete in current electricity markets.